Brain2life/flux-workshop/workshop-01/README.md

 [Flux](https://fluxcd.io/flux/) is a tool that watches your Git repository for changes and automatically applies those changes to your cluster when there is new code to deploy.
 It is a pioneering tool in implementing GitOps practice that was introduced by Weaveworks.

 This workshop shows how to provision Flux operator in Minikube cluster and connect to an external GitHub repository via SSH keys Alternative popular option is to use personal access tokens (PAT) to bootstrap Flux and connect to GitHub.
 In this case, Flux will create repository and commit the required Kubernetes manifest files.
 For more information about bootstrapping Flux with PAT, see [Flux Get Started](https://fluxcd.io/flux/get-started/).
+As a deployment app the [`podinfo`](https://github.com/stefanprodan/podinfo) is used.

 When properly managed SSH keys are often considered more secure option than PATs.